 Nanyah’s Vocal Coach Shares The Kind of Person Late Singer Was Before She Died From Snake Bite

-• A man who trained Nanyah on how to sing mourned the late singer after she reportedly died from a snake bite in her residence
+• A man who trained Nanyah mourned the late singer after she reportedly died from a snake bite inside her residence

-• He mentioned the kind of person she was and how she behaved towards him during their coaching sessions together
+• He mentioned the kind of person she was and how she behaved towards him at their coaching sessions together

-• Many reacted as he also shared the plans she had for her music career before she died, as they mourned her demise in the comments
+• He shared the plans Nanyah had for her music career before she died, sparking emotions in the comments section

-A Nigerian man, Zitu Benafa, has mourned the death of fast-rising singer, Ifunanya Nwangene, popularly known as Nanyah Music.
+A Nigerian man has mourned the death of fast-rising singer, Ifunanya Nwangene, popularly known as Nanyah Music.

-Zitu shared the kind of person Nanyah was, revealing that he had been her vocal coach since 2021.
+Zitu Benafa shared the kind of person Nanyah was, explaining that he had been her vocal coach since 2021.

-Nanyah's vocal coach writes a heartfelt tribute after she died from a snake bite.
+Nanyah's vocal coach writes a heartfelt tribute after the fast-rising singer died from a snake bite on January 31, 2026.
 Photo: Zitu Benafa, Ifunanya Nwangene

 Source: Facebook